 From the matter of the Lord Jesus healing the blind, we can see that when God comes to judge the world, He will make those who cannot see be able to see.
 Here, the people who cannot see refer to those like the blind man who was cured by the Lord Jesus.
 Just like the patients in need of urgent treatment from a doctor, these people, having suffered the ravages of Satan, are eager for the salvation of God naturally.
 Aware that they are poor, pitiable, blind, and ignorant, they develop more of a thirst for the coming of the light and the truth.
 So when God comes to do His work, they seek the truth humbly, thereby seeing God’s appearance and wondrous deeds and keeping up with the footsteps of God’s work.
 As the Lord: ‘Blessed are the poor in spirit: for theirs is ’ (Matthew 5:3).
 ‘Blessed are they which do hunger and thirst after righteousness: for they shall be filled’ (Matthew 5:6).
 ‘For every one that asks receives; and he that seeks finds; and to him that knocks it shall be opened’ (Matthew 7:8).
 Thus, for those who sought God’s appearance and work humbly and followed God after hearing His voice, they all received the salvation of God.
 The Lord forgave their sins, and said that they had no sin.

-However, those who can see were sinners.
-Then what people does ‘but now you say, We see; therefore your sin remains’ refer to?
+However, who are those who can see but become sinners.
 They are the ones who think that they know and understand everything, and who are accustomed to using their own notions and imaginations to measure God and God’s work.
 They are not able to receive God’s enlightenment for they have no fear of God and do not seek the truth humbly.
 In the eyes of God, they are truly the blind people with their hearts in darkness.
 Just like the chief priests, the scribes, and the Pharisees, who were in a prominent position in the temple.
 When the Lord Jesus did His work, they believed that knowing the Bible well, they knew God best.
 Nevertheless, during the appearance and work of the Lord Jesus, they were revealed as antichrists against God.

 After listening to this brother’s fellowship, I understood a lot and felt very delighted.
 It was the greatest gain I had ever obtained since I believed in the Lord.
 Turned out that when the Lord said that people were blind, He did not mean that their naked eyes were blind, but that their spiritual eyes were blind, they were unable to know God and receive His salvation through His words and work.
 The different behaviors of the blind and the Pharisees led to their different outcomes, as recorded in the Bible, which displayed God’s righteousness and faithfulness.